jbee/purejin/docs/index.md

 ## What happened?

 The detailed documentation provided earlier -- as so often -- got outdated when the code evolved.
+I decided to not explain something in words again that code can say so much better.

-The following is not much but it will be accurate at least.
+The following is not much but it will be accurate.
-If something is not covered ask [me](http://jbee.github.io).
+If something is not covered [ask me](http://jbee.github.io).

 ## What it is
 Dependency management through code.